springboardmentor1361k/Hospital-Performance-Intelligence-System-for-Operational-and-Patient-Care-Analytics/README.md

 This milestone provides the **clean and validated data foundation** that will be used for the next stage of the project: **KPI calculation, analysis, and dashboard development**.

+---

+## Milestone 2 — KPI Engineering & Dashboard Planning

+Milestone 2 focused on transforming the cleaned hospital datasets into a Tableau-ready analytical foundation and planning the dashboard experience.

+### Completed Work

+- Calculated and validated the six mandatory hospital KPIs:
+  - Total Admissions
+  - Occupancy Rate
+  - Average Length of Stay
+  - Readmission Rate
+  - Bed Utilization Rate
+  - Department Efficiency Score
+- Created the reusable `generate_hospital_kpis.py` script for KPI calculation and validation.
+- Generated `hospital_final_dataset.xlsx` containing the KPI summary and processed datasets.
+- Documented KPI definitions, formulas, source datasets, and calculation logic.
+- Designed a dashboard storyboard covering four interconnected dashboards:
+  - Hospital Overview
+  - Patient Flow
+  - Department Analytics
+  - Resource Utilization
+- Planned dashboard filters, navigation, department/hospital comparisons, and dashboard actions.
+- Created simple wireframes to define the layout and visual hierarchy before Tableau development.

+### Milestone 2 Outcome

+The project now has a validated KPI layer and a structured dashboard blueprint ready for the Tableau development phase.
+The dashboard design follows the documented dataset grains and avoids unnecessary merging of the four analytical datasets.

+---